-- 000 SERIES-UNDISTRIBUTED EXPENDITURES (FOR ALL FUNCTIONS EXCEPT 1000 and 2330).
+- SERIES-UNDISTRIBUTED EXPENDITURES (FOR ALL FUNCTIONS EXCEPT 1000 and 2330).
 All charges which are not readily assignable directly to a program are classified.
 For program-costing purposes, the charges to functions in the 1000, 2000, and 3000 series and this account may be attributed indirectly to instructional, community service, and enterprise programs.
 Charges to function series 4000 and 5000 using this program code normally are not allocated to other programs.

+- 001 Charter School Closure Reimbursement Revolving Fund (CSCRRF) Only to be used by Charter Schools and Charter School Sponsors.

 - 100 REGULAR PROGRAMS (Elementary-Secondary).
 Instructional activities that provide students in Grades Pre-K through 12 with learning experiences to prepare them for activities as citizens, family members, and nonvocational workers.
 These programs contrast with those designed to improve or overcome physical, mental, social and/or emotional handicaps.
 (Assign grade level subseries as needed by district to roll to bold).

 - 107 Pre-kindergarten (Half Day).

 - 108 Pre-kindergarten (Full Day).

 - 109 Transitional Kindergarten (Half Day).

 - 110 Transitional Kindergarten (Full Day).

 - 111 Kindergarten (Half Day).

 - 112 Kindergarten (Full Day).

 - 113 Transitional First Grade (K to 1st).

 - 114 First Grade.

-- 115 Transitional Second Grade $(1^{st} to 2^{nd})$.
+- 115 Transitional Second Grade (1st to 2nd).

 - 116 Second Grade.

-- 117 Transitional Third Grade $(2^{nd} \text{ to } 3^{rd})$.
+- 117 Transitional Third Grade (2nd to 3rd).

 - 118 Third Grade.

-- 119 Transitional Fourth Grade $(3^{rd} to 4^{th})$.
+- 119 Transitional Fourth Grade (3rd to 4th).

 - 120 Fourth Grade.

 - 121 Fifth Grade.

 - 122 Sixth Grade.

 - 123 Seventh Grade.

-- 124 Eighth Grade.
+- Eighth Grade.

 - 125 Ninth Grade.

 - 126 Tenth Grade.

 - 127 Eleventh Grade.

 - 128 Twelfth Grade.

-- 200 SPECIAL PROGRAMS.
+- SPECIAL PROGRAMS.
 Instructional activities primarily for students having special needs.
 The special programs include pre-kindergarten, kindergarten, elementary, and secondary services for the gifted and talented, special education students with disabilities, bilingual students, and special programs for other types of students. - 239 All Special Education Programs.
-Instructional activities for districtwide special education programs. - 250 GIFTED AND TALENTED.
-Instructional activities for those special instructional programs, supportive services, unique educational materials, learning settings, and other educational services which differentiate, supplement, and support the regular educational program in meeting the needs of the gifted or talented child.

-251 Gifted Program.

-252 Advanced Placement.

-- 260 ADVANCEMENT VIA INDIVIDUAL DETERMINATION (AVID).
+Instructional activities for districtwide special education programs. - GIFTED AND TALENTED.
+Instructional activities for those special instructional programs, supportive services, unique educational materials, learning settings, and other educational services which differentiate, supplement, and support the regular educational program in meeting the needs of the gifted or talented child. - 251 Gifted Program. - 252 Advanced Placement. - ADVANCEMENT VIA INDIVIDUAL DETERMINATION (AVID).
 Designed to increase school wide learning and performance.
 To accelerate student learning, uses research based methods of effective instruction, provides meaningful and motivational professional development from elementary through postsecondary college. - 261 AVID.
 Middle/High School Education.
 1st year grant. - 262 AVID.
 Elementary Education.
 1st year grant. - 263 AVID.
 Middle/High School Education.
 2nd year grant. - 264 AVID.
 Elementary Education.
 2nd year grant. - 265 AVID.
 Middle/High School Education.
 3rd year grant. - 266 AVID.
 Elementary Education.
 3rd year grant. - 270 STAFF DEVELOPMENT. - 271 Development of Core Curriculum.
-Development of competencies in core curriculum areas and effective instruction. - 272 Racial and Ethnic.
+Development of competencies in core curriculum areas and effective instruction. - Racial and Ethnic.
 Component on multicultural education that reflects the racial, religious, ethnic, and cultural diversity of the United States of America. - 273 Outreach to Parents, Guardians, or Custodians of Students.
-Component on outreach to parents, guardians, or custodians of students. - 274 Noninstructional Training.
+Component on outreach to parents, guardians, or custodians of students. - Noninstructional Training.
 Other noninstructional training, but not limited to; CPR, or Bloodborne pathogens. - 275 Child Abuse and Neglect.
-Teacher training on recognition and reporting of child abuse and neglect. - 277 Teacher Leader Effectiveness (TLE).
+Teacher training on recognition and reporting of child abuse and neglect. - Teacher Leader Effectiveness (TLE).
 Training to improve student growth and achievement by effective teaching and learning practices.